Cannop Ponds

 Visitor information

-The ponds were created in 1825 and 1829 to supply a waterwheel at Parkend Ironworks.
 Today, they are used for fishing by the Yorkley Angling Club and the site makes an idyllic spot to view local birdlife.
 Enjoy the picturesque picnic area overlooking the ponds and look out for the Mandarin ducks, reed warblers and a pair of nesting mute swans.

-A waymarked circular route mainly on former railway lines with connecting routes to villages and picnic sites.
+The Colliers Trail is our family cycling trail - a fully waymarked, circular route, with connecting routes to villages and picnic sites.
 This route has been especially surfaced and is suitable for all ages and abilities.

 Fancy a shorter family route?
-Try the 5-mile/8km ride from the Forest of Dean Cycle Centre or Beechenhurst on the waymarked Hicksters Way Loop.
+Try the 5mile/8km ride from Forest of Dean Cycle Centre or Beechenhurst on the waymarked Hicksters Way Loop.

-To find out about cycle hire, tag-a-longs or electric bikes, contact our bike hire specialists who can be found at the Forest of Dean Cycle Centre.
+To find out about cycle hire, tag-a-longs or electric bikes, contact our on-site bike hire specialists at Forest of Dean Cycle Centre.

 This is a shared use trail and so you will come across walkers, dogs and runners on your way around.
 Please watch out for other people and take care when passing.